Annie’s BBC Support Line story

 Focus on your journey

-Before I started CA125 treatment, I was handed several leaflets for support groups.
+Before I started the CA125 treatment, I was handed several leaflets for support groups.
 Treatment was like being on a treadmill; it was continuous, and I remained focused.

 I was on my HPV journey and wasn’t ready to seek support because it scared me.